Eraszz/blog-projects/cross-account-microservices/README.md

 # Serverless Cross-Account Microservices

-This is the repository for the official tecRacer blog post [Serverless Cross-Account Microservices](https://www.tecracer.com/blog/2023/06/serverless-cross-account-microservices.html).
+This is the repository for the official blog post [Serverless Cross-Account Microservices](https://www.hendrikhagen.com/blog/2023-06-23-cross-account-microservices/).

 # Architecture